odoo/owl/doc/reference/component.md

   are updated.
 It returns a boolean, which indicates if the component should ignore a props update.
 If it returns false, then `willUpdateProps` will not be called, and no rendering will occur.
 Its default implementation is to always return true.
-This is an optimization, similar to React's `shouldComponentUpdate`.
+Note that this is an optimization, similar to React's `shouldComponentUpdate`.
 Most of the time, this should not be used, but it can be useful if we are handling large number of components.
+Since this is an optimization, Owl has the freedom to ignore the result of `shouldUpdate` in some cases (for example, if a component is remounted, or if we want to force a full rerender of the UI).
+However, if `shouldUpdate` returns true, then Owl provides the guarantee that the component will be rendered at some point in the future (except if the component is destroyed or if some part of the UI crashes).

 * **`destroy()`**.
 As its name suggests, this method will remove the component, and perform all necessary cleanup, such as unmounting the component, its children,